Dan McEwan

 Tradition

-Traditional crafts sustained daily life—producing shelter, clothing, tools, and food vessels.
+Traditional crafts sustained daily life; people produced their shelter, clothing, tools, and food vessels by hand.
 These skills were local, adaptive, and collaborative, shaped by available resources and the needs of a community.
-Far from obsolete, they offer durable alternatives to disposability and disconnection.
-In reviving them, we recover more than techniques—we recover ways of being.
+Today, they offer durable alternatives to disposability and disconnection.
+In reviving them, we recover more than techniques; we recover ways of being.